It’s a given that you’ll be looking more than picture-perfect on your big day, but will your chosen photographer be as successful with his shots?

-Second to your venue, your photographer is often one of the single biggest expenses attached to your “I do”s.
+Second to your venue, your photographer is often one of the single biggest expenses attached to saying ‘I do’.
 In fact, your wedding photographer will sometimes nab a larger proportion of your budget than even your dress!

 It’s also a given, then, that choosing your photographer is a big deal, and we’re here to help you get it just right.

 You might not know it, but you’re about to become an expert in the different styles of photography.
 Don’t worry, thumbing through our real weddings and browsing Pinterest will be enough to do your homework.

 Investigate different options like lifestyle, documentary, portrait, reportage and more, and find the styles you like.
 Do you prefer the more traditional, staged and formal shots, pictures that are more relaxed and in the moment, or perhaps a blend of the two?

 Once you’ve chosen your photographer with the right style for you, consider booking an engagement or pre-wedding shoot.
 This will give you the chance to get to know each other (they are going to be there for the whole of your wedding day, after all!) and to relax in front of their camera.
 Becoming comfortable with your photographer’s presence will help make sure that your photos come out perfectly, whatever style best suits you.

 One thing we always recommend to our couples is to draw up a list of your must-have photos (ahem, confetti photo, anyone?).
 Not only will this give your photographer an idea of what you’re after style-wise, it’ll also make sure nothing essential is missed out.
 You won’t see the finished images for a while after the wedding and you won’t have the chance to take them again – doing this will help you get them right, first time.